AdrianSkar/42-get_next_line/README.md

 - `get_next_line` has an undefined behavior if the file to which the file descriptor corresponds has changed between calls, as long as `read()` hasn't reached the end of the file.
 - `get_next_line` has an undefined behavior if reading from a binary file.
 However, you can implement a logical way to handle this.
 #### Bonus
-- Use a single static variable
+- Use a single static variable.
 - Handle multiple file descriptors at the same time.

 ## 📚 Concept guide